 Sunday in New York (1963)

-Rod Taylor plays Mike Mitchell, a sportswriter from Philadelphia, in
+In this charming romantic comedy, Rod Taylor plays Mike Mitchell, a

 A 1963 review in Variety magazine singled Rod out for praise among an